ObstacleSM/documentation/advanced-features.md

 When you are assigning a value to an extension variable during its declaration, you are setting a **default value**.
 It means that if `RespawnCounter` was already set to something other than `0`, its value will not change.
 In other words, `RespawnCounter` will be set to `0` only if it is the first time that we declare `RespawnCounter`.

-### Net variables

-Maybe net variables should be in the same section as the manialinks.
-I dont see any other use cases for net variables.

 ### Persistant variables